 AI can write useful scripts.
 It can also write scripts that read your SSH keys and POST them somewhere interesting.

 The problem isn’t malice.
-AI doesn’t want to exfiltrate your data.
-It just doesn’t know what’s sensitive.
-Ask it to “find configuration files” and it might helpfully include ~/.aws/credentials in its search.
-Ask it to “clean up temporary files” and who knows what it considers temporary.
+AI doesn’t want your secrets.
+It just can’t tell what’s sensitive.
+Ask it to “find configuration files” and it might helpfully include ~/.aws/credentials.
+Ask it to “clean up temporary files” and, well, its definition of temporary is broader than yours.

 The Sandbox That Already Exists

 Deno denies all permissions by default.
-A script can’t read files, write files, access the network, spawn processes, or read environment variables unless you explicitly allow it.
+Scripts can’t read files, write files, access the network, spawn processes, or read environment variables unless you explicitly allow it.

 deno run script.ts # Can do almost nothing